eduardoclau/RegistrationAndLoginBackend/README.md

 Verificação de extensão de senha, nome e email

 Utilização de tokens JWT para autenticação e segurança das funcionalidades do sistema.

+# Registration and Login - Backend

+The Registration and Login system is a software that uses backend technologies to manage user registration and authentication.
+It is built using NodeJS and Express as a web development platform and MongoDB as a NoSQL database, with the Mongoose library to facilitate database management.

+The software uses Bcrypt encryption to securely store user passwords in the database.
+Additionally, it uses JWT (JSON Web Token) authentication to ensure that only authenticated users can access system functionality.

+The software also includes password, name, and email extension verification with the '@hapi/joi' library, which ensures that user-provided input data is in the correct format.

+This file contains only the backend code, with registration, login, authentication, and security logic.
+I am developing the complete system with NextJS/ReactJS - a system that will also include a password update function, in addition to the interface.

+#Technologies Used:

+NodeJS

+Express

+MongoDB

+Mongoose

+Bcrypt

+JWT

+@hapi/joi

+#Summary of Features:

+Registration of new users
+Authentication of registered users
+Secure storage of encrypted passwords
+Verification of password, name, and email extension Use of JWT tokens for authentication and security of system functionalities.